Ashishkr05/ecommerce-url-crawler/README.md

 # 🕷️ E-Commerce Product URL Crawler

-This project implements a **scalable**, **robust**, and **asynchronous web crawler** built using **Python** and **Playwright**.
-The primary goal is to discover and extract all valid **product URLs** from major e-commerce platforms.
+This project implements a **scalable**, **robust**, and **asynchronous web crawler** built using **Python**, **Playwright**, and a **Streamlit UI**.
+The goal is to efficiently discover and extract all valid **product URLs** from leading fashion e-commerce platforms.

 ---

 ## 📦 Features

-- ✅ Intelligent product URL detection using multiple regex patterns.
+- ✅ Intelligent product URL detection using multiple regex patterns
-- 🚀 Asynchronous crawling with Playwright for high performance.
+- 🚀 Asynchronous crawling with Playwright for high performance
-- 🔁 Auto-scroll and deep-link navigation for lazy-loaded content.
+- 🔁 Auto-scroll and deep-link navigation for lazy-loaded content
-- 🧱 Robust handling of diverse site structures and edge cases.
+- 🧱 Robust error handling and domain-specific crawling strategies
+- 🖥️ Interactive **Streamlit Web UI** to crawl by entering supported domain URLs
-- 📤 Outputs clean, unique, and structured product URLs in `.txt` and `.json`.
+- 📤 Outputs clean, unique, and structured product URLs in both `.txt` and `.json` format

 ---

 ## 🛍️ Supported Domains

-The crawler currently supports (but is not limited to):
+This version supports the following:

 - [Virgio](https://www.virgio.com/)
 - [TataCliq](https://www.tatacliq.com/)
 - [Nykaa Fashion](https://www.nykaafashion.com/)
 - [Westside](https://www.westside.com/)

-More domains can be easily added by extending the `DOMAINS` list and/or updating regex patterns.
+⚠️ *Crawler is domain-specific.
+Only enter one of the above domains in the UI to crawl product URLs.*

 ---